Chart Color Schemes

 Sunshine North's residents are extremely healthy with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Analysis of health metrics indicates strong performance across Sunshine North.
-Prevalence of common health conditions is low among the general population and closer to national averages among older, at-risk cohorts.
-Private health cover rate is extremely low at approximately 46% of the total population (~5,881 people), compared to Greater Melbourne's 48.1% and the national average of 55.3%.
+Analysis shows strong health metrics in Sunshine North.
+Prevalence of common conditions is low among the general population, nearing national averages among older cohorts.
+Private health cover stands at approximately 46%, lower than Greater Melbourne's 48.1% and the national average of 55.3%.

-The most prevalent medical conditions are asthma (affecting 6.6%) and arthritis (6.0%), with 74.3% of residents reporting no medical ailments, compared to Greater Melbourne's 73.5%.
-Sunshine North has 16.8% of residents aged 65 and over (2,150 people), lower than Greater Melbourne's 17.9%.
-Health outcomes among seniors require more attention despite being above average.
+Common medical conditions are asthma (6.6%) and arthritis (6.0%), with 74.3% reporting no ailments, slightly higher than Greater Melbourne's 73.5%.
+The area has 16.8% residents aged 65 and over (2,227 people), lower than Greater Melbourne's 17.9%.
+Health outcomes among seniors require more attention due to being above average.

 Frequently Asked Questions - Health